FORT LAUDERDALE INVESTMENT FRAUD AND SECURITIES ARBITRATION LAWYERS

 Securities lawsuits are typically resolved through arbitration before the Financial Industry Regulatory Authority (FINRA).
 Because FINRA arbitration rules and procedures are different than traditional lawsuits, it is important that you consult with attorneys experienced with this unique dispute resolution forum.

-The Business Trial Group’s Fort Lauderdale securities arbitration attorneys handle investor disputes for clients throughout Florida on a contingency-fee basis.
+The Business Trial Group’s Fort Lauderdale securities arbitration attorneys handle investor disputes for clients throughout Florida on a contingency fee basis.
 We have helped investors recover millions of dollars in losses incurred as a result of broker misconduct and securities fraud.
-Our clients pay no up-front fees and no fees at all unless we recover their damages.
+Our clients pay no upfront fees, and no fees at all unless we recover damages for you.

-If you have suffered significant losses as a result of possible financial advisor or stockbroker misconduct or fraud, contact us for a free case review.
+If you have suffered significant losses as a result of possible financial adviser or stockbroker misconduct or fraud, contact us for a free case review.

 Securities Fraud and Broker Misconduct Lawsuits We Handle